kevinveenbirkenbach/cymais/roles/sys-cli/README.md

-# CyMaIS CLI
+# Infinito.Nexus CLI

-This Ansible role installs and makes the CyMaIS CLI available on your system.
+This Ansible role installs and makes the Infinito.Nexus CLI available on your system.

 ## Description

-After deploying this role, you will have access to the `cymais` command-line interface (CLI), which is the central tool for managing and operating all aspects of your CyMaIS environment.
+After deploying this role, you will have access to the `infinito` command-line interface (CLI), which is the central tool for managing and operating all aspects of your Infinito.Nexus environment.

 ## Usage